 Top 10 Faith Hill Songs

-Faith Hill songs are some of the most popular of the last 20 years.
+Faith Hill songs are some of the most popular of the last 20-plus years.
 Since her debut in 1993, the country superstar has sold more than 30 million records and scored 13 No. 1 hits.

 From traditional-leaning material to uptempo contemporary country, Hill has recorded some of the best songs to come out of Music City in recent memory.
 Her strong vocal delivery powers all of her songs, from emotional, heart-wrenching ballads to fun, lighthearted fare.
 The Boot's list of the Top 10 Faith Hill Songs draws from all of the different aspects of her career.